peterkinget/MOSbiusBook/1_chapter_description/description.md

 - Power Supply:
   - The MOSbius chip **always needs to be powered by 2.5V** to reverse bias the pad ESD protection diodes.
 All `GND` on the PCB are connected, but make sure to connect it correctly to your external power supply.
   - You can apply a 2.5V supply to the `V+` pin on the top of the PCB; the PCB contains a protection circuit against supply voltages larger than 2.5V.
 The power supply is connected to the breadboard power rails as well.
 The 2.5V supply can be supplied from there also.
-  - Or, you can use on the [LDO](./img/NCV8164-D.PDF) regulator[^ldo] on the PCB to convert an input voltage `LDOI` between 2.7V and 5.5V to 2.5V.
+  - Or you can use the [LDO](./img/NCV8164-D.PDF) regulator[^ldo] on the PCB to convert an input voltage `LDOI` between 2.7V and 5.5V to 2.5V.
 In that case place a jumper between `LDOO` and `V+`.
-You can obtain the 'Power Good' logic signal by with a jumper on `LDO_PG` and measuring the voltage, but this is not required.
+You can obtain the 'Power Good' logic signal with a jumper on `LDO_PG` and measuring the voltage, but this is not required.
   - The red power LED indicates that 2.5V is applied to the chip.
 The PCB also contains supply decoupling.
 - nMOS and pMOS Current Mirror Bias:
   - The 25K potentiometer on the top, close to `I_REFP` can be used to bias the pMOS current mirror.
 Connect a current meter across `I_REFP` with the positive lead on the left and the negative lead on the right side of the header; adjust the potentiometer for the desired current and then replace the current meter with a jumper.
 The left terminal of the `I_REFP` header is connected to `pin 68` of the Mobius chip.
-  - Similarly, The 25K potentiometer on the left, close to `I_REFN` can be used to bias the nMOS current mirror.
+  - Similarly, the 25K potentiometer on the left, close to `I_REFN` can be used to bias the nMOS current mirror.
 Connect a current meter across `I_REFN` with the positive lead on the left and the negative lead on the right side of the header; adjust the potentiometer for the desired current and then replace the current meter with a jumper.
 The left terminal of the `I_REFN` header is connected to `pin 19` of the Mobius chip.
 - Digital Interface Level Conversion:
   - The PCB contains resistive dividers to convert 3.3V logic signals to 2.5V logic signals compatible with the MOSbius chip.
   - Connect the `DATA`, `CLK`, and `EN` from your 3.3V digital signal source to the respective headers `DT`, `CK` and `EN` on the **top** of the PCB.
-  - The 2.5V logic signals will appear on the right side on of the header in the upper right corner of the PCB.
+  - The 2.5V logic signals will appear on the right side on of the header in the upper left corner of the PCB.
 Place a jumper to connect the `DT`, `CK` and `EN` to the chip.
 The left side of the header is connected to the MOSbius chip `pins 3, 2, 1` respectively.
   - The blue, yellow and green LED's will light up when you send the digital `DT`, `CLK` and `EN` signals to the chip: .
 - Manual Enable:
   - If you want to control `EN` manually, then connect a jumper to connect `EM` to the chip; if you then connect a jumper at `EM_PU`, `EN` at the chip will go high enabling the switch matrix and the orange LED will light up; if you leave the `EM_PU` jumper open, `EN` at the chip will stay low and the on-chip switches in the switch matrix will remain open.